osohq/oso/new-docs/content/any/project/performance/_index.md

 “GET” the path “/” will execute in **less than 1 ms**.
 On the other hand, rules that use HTTP path mapping, resource lookups, roles, inheritance, etc. can take *approximately* **1-20 ms**.
-(These numbers are based on queries executing against a local sqlite instance to isolate Oso’s performance from the time to perform database queries.)
+(These numbers are based on queries executing against a local SQLite instance to isolate Oso’s performance from the time to perform database queries.)

 The time needed to fetch application data is, of course, dependent on your